fkr4eng/stafo/data/V0/formalized_statements_v0.md

             - source code of right hand side: '\(s^i \mathcal{L}\left\{f(t)\right\} - s^{i-1} f(+0) - s^{i-2} \dot f(+0) - \ldots - f^{i-1}(+0)\)'
             - // I cannot generate the formalized left hand side and formalized right hand side because I do not know how to represent the Laplace transformation and the repeated subtraction.
             - reference: 'eq:LaplaceDiffAllgemein'
-        - 'eq:LaplaceDiffAllgemein' is associated to 'Laplace-Transformation'
+        - 'eq:LaplaceDiffAllgemein' is associated to 'Laplace Transformation'

 - // snippet(54)
 - There is a relation 'has initial condition'.